anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. How can I track the bridging process?

-A. Please use `fsnex.com`_ for the Fusion side, as well as the target blockchain explorers.
+A. Please use the respective block explorers for the blockchain in question. fsnex.com for Fusion, bscscan.com BSC, etherscan.io for Ethereum and explorer.fantom.network for the Fantom network.
+Users can also keep an eye on the target blockchain explorers, where their assets will end up.

 Anyswap team rewards